TWUOnline/ldrs591/_pages/Course-Timeline.md

 ### Unit 3 - Oct.
 1-7

 * Submit blog post and respond to peers post
-* Assignment 2 is due January 29th, by midnight

 ### Unit 4 - Oct.
 8-14